Making an application

 The application is the place to explain what the issue is, what has happened so far, and what the tenant would like the Tribunal to do to resolve things.

-There is also a range of basic information that has to be provided.
-This includes:
+There is also a range of basic information that has to be provided, as follows.

 Name suppression